White Flower With Red

 • Camellias: Certain camellia varieties exhibit striking white petals with crimson or deep red markings, creating a stunning visual effect.
 The intensity and pattern of the red markings vary depending on the cultivar.

-• Orchids: Many orchid species display white petals with intricate red veining or spotting, creating a complex and elegant aesthetic.
+• Orchids: Many orchid species display white petals with complex red veining or spotting, creating a complex and elegant aesthetic.
 The arrangement of the red markings can vary drastically depending on the orchid species.

 • Lilies: Some lily varieties exhibit white petals adorned with red speckles or spots, contributing to their unique charm.
 The distribution and intensity of these spots can range greatly between cultivars.